U54Bioinformatics/PhylinSic_Project/README.md

 This pipeline requires the following software to be installed on your system.
 I have included instructions for installing these with conda.
-However, everyone's environment is a little different, and software changes over time, so you may need to do things differently.
+However, everyone's environment is a little different, and software changes over time, so you may need to do things differently to get things to work.

 * [Snakemake](https://snakemake.readthedocs.io/en/stable/)